erpranavknigam/GitHubUserActivity/readme.md

 To run the CLI commands globally, you need to link the project:
     `npm link`

 This command will create a symbolic link in your system’s global package bin directory.
-Now you can use task-cli commands from anywhere.
+Now you can use github-activity commands from anywhere.

 ## Features